 - 2 tablespoons chopped Italian Parsley, for garnish

 - Combine chicken and the marinade ingredients and separate in two large ziplock bags.
 Place in refrigerator and let sit for 2 hours.
-Tur the bags over every 30 minutes to saturate all sides.
+Turn the bags over every 30 minutes to saturate all sides.

 - When finished marinating, cut a small hole in the corner of the ziplock bag, drain and reserve the wine.
 Remove the Chicken and pat dry with paper towels.
+Discard the other ingredients in the bag.

 - Preheat the oven to 350°F.